CTask1/Sepulcher/docs/README.md

 - Combat ability: Dragon's Breath (Burns the enemy)

+### Revenant

+- Constitution: 3
+- Healing has half normal effect
+- Use Necrotic Drain to heal and fill a blood meter up to three times per day
+    - If this meter is not filled by the end of the day, becomes Ravenous
+- Debuff: Ravenous (Reduces max health by 10% for one day)
+- Ability: Shadowmeld (Guarantees enemy will miss their next attack)
+- Resurgence (Resurrect at 50% health once)
+- Restless (Cannot heal from sleeping)

 ## Classes

 After you choose a race, you must choose a class.